 HOW I LANDED HERE

 Growing up, I was surrounded by music.
 My mom was an accomplished performer and voice teacher and enrolled my siblings and me in music classes from a very young age.
 I loved it.
 Every second of it.
-I was definitely that "annoying musical theatre girl" in middle/high school.
+I was definitely that standard musical theatre girl in middle/high school.

 Voice teachers in the area at the time were all classical.
 My mother had trained with a wonderful classical teacher and enrolled me in her studio in my early teens.
 But secretly, I loved to belt.
 I came of age at the time Wicked premiered on Broadway and I wanted nothing more than to sing those songs.
 Too scared to take such styles to my classical teacher, I taught myself how to belt.